d3ncryptoj0hn/Evil-Application/README.md

     sudo ./evil

-Not all application will be able to decompile or recompile tested on application release in 2018-2019
+Not all application will be able to decompile or recompile with this tool

+tested on application release in 2018-2019

-Dont use for illegal purposes, im not responsible on any malicious use of this tool.
+Dont use for illegal purposes,

+im not responsible on any malicious use of this tool.

 Happy Learning!